Revisiting the question of what instantaneous normal modes tell us about liquid dynamics

 In panel a of Fig.\ref{fig:4}, we show the self-diffusion constant $D$ as well.
 Below the melting transition (dashed red line), but not too far from it, the self-diffusion constant becomes very small, as one might expect in crystals \cite{mehrer2007diffusion}.
 This implies that most of the corresponding non-vanishing unstable modes should not be of diffusive type.
-In the past, these remaining unstable modes have been associated to so-called ``false barriers'' \cite{10.1063/1.474822} or simply described as localized unstable modes \cite{PhysRevLett.74.936,doi:10.1063/1.3701564}.
+In the past, these remaining unstable modes have been associated to so-called ``false barriers'' \cite{10.1063/1.474822} or simply described as localized unstable modes \cite{PhysRevLett.74.936,10.1063/1.3701564}.
 Above the melting temperature, the diffusion constant becomes large and grows with temperature monotonically.
-Within the precision of our data, we do not observe any clear change of behavior across the Frenkel temperature around $115$ K (blue dashed line), despite $D$ seems to display a quite sharp jump around that temperature.
-A more in detail investigation is needed to further clarify this point.